bentomhall/nih-system/homebrewery/world/player-options.md

 ### Second Wind
 You have a limited well of stamina that you can draw on to protect yourself from harm.
 On your turn, you can spend 1 STA use a bonus action to regain hit points equal to 1d10 + your armsman level.
 The cost increases by 1 STA each time you use it, resetting to 1 when you finish a long rest.

+\page
 ### Stamina
 As an armsman, your abilities are fueled by your internal reserves of energy, called Stamina (abbreviated as STA).
 You have a pool of stamina points equal to your level + your Constitution modifier (minimum 1), and you regain expended points when you finish a long or short rest.
-\page

 ### Weapon Mastery
 You are better than most at using the additional properties of your weapon.
 You gain a bonus depending on the additional property.
 If the weapon has multiple additional properties, you must choose which bonus to apply on any individual attack.
 If a bonus calls for a saving throw, the DC = 8 + your Strength modifier + your proficiency bonus.
 **Battering** (Greatclub, mace, sling, maul, morningstar, warhammer) Once per turn when you hit with a battering weapon, you can force the target to make a Strength saving throw by spending 1 STA.
 On a failed save, the target is knocked prone.
 In addition, on a miss you still deal damage equal to your Strength modifier unless the d20 result was a 1.
 **Cleaving** (Sickle, battleaxe, glaive, greataxe, scimitar) Once per turn when you hit with a Cleaving weapon, you can attempt to carry some of the damage onto another target within your reach.
 If you do so, compare the initial attack roll to the new target's AC.
 If it hits, they take the same damage as the initial target, not including any non-weapon damage sources (such as spell effects).
 By spending 1 STA, you can attempt the cleave attack even if you miss.
 If you do so, make a new attack roll against the secondary target.
 **Light** The additional attack made when fighting with two light weapons does not require your bonus action but can only be made once per turn.
 When you hit with this attack, you add your ability modifier to the damage dealt.
 **Loading** You ignore the normal effect of this property.
 Instead, when you hit with an attack from a loading weapon and drop the target to 0 HP, you can choose to have the bolt pass through at a creature behind the slain creature by spending 1 STA.
 The closest creature on a 5' wide line connecting you to the slain creature and extending 30' behind him acts as the new target.
 Make an attack at disadvantage against that creature.
 If it hits, it takes damage as normal from the attack.
 **Parrying** (greatsword, halberd, longsword) When you take the Deflect action while wielding a parrying weapon, you can make the riposte attack whether the triggering attack hits or misses.
 **Precise** (dagger, pike, rapier, shortsword, war pick) You score a critical hit with a precise weapon on an 19 or 20.
 **Reach** You can make opportunity attacks with a reach weapon when a creature enters your range as well as leaves it.
+\column
 **Shields** (shield) You can make opportunity attacks with a shield (as a battering martial melee weapon with a 1d4 damage die).
 If you hit, you can apply the battering property (potentially knocking the creature prone).
 **Thrown** You can draw thrown weapons as part of the attack.
 In addition, the damage die increases by one step when thrown and you do not suffer disadvantage out to the long range of the attack.
 **Two-handed** You can choose to forgo your proficiency bonus to the attack roll.
 If you still hit, you can add twice your proficiency bonus to the damage dealt.
 This does not stack with the Great Weapon Master feat.

 ### Action Surge